bhat-nitish/calc-deploy/README.md

 ## Jenkins File

-The Jenkins file is used by the Multi Branch Pipeline in Jenkins for CI.
+The Jenkins file is used by the Multi Branch Pipeline in Jenkins for CI/CD.

 The Jenkins file does the following